aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ./load-data
 ```

-Similar to how we got and put records into the plaintext Employee Portal Service,
+Similar to how you got and put records into the plaintext Employee Portal Service,
-you can use the CLI to retrieve and put records into our Employee Portal Service
+you can use the CLI to retrieve and put records into your Employee Portal Service
 with client-side encryption.

 ### Retrieve items from your encrypted table

-To start, let's retrieve all of our employees again:
+To start, let's retrieve all of your employees again:
 <!-- !test in get-employees -->
 ```bash
 ./employee-portal get-employees